 - Colonialism and imperialism are wrong.

 American democrats have consistently supported aggressive communist regimes around the world.
-Thus the New York Times has, for example, endorsed both "Mr. Hitler" and "Uncle Joe"; fought for recognition of North Vietnam's right to annex the south; suppressed reports of Chinese imperialism in Tibet and the offshore islands; supported Cuban attempts to export communism at the expense of democratic governments across Latin America and south Africa; attacked republicans for supporting democracy anywhere; and resolutely refuses to recognize Turkish and Iranian efforts to eradicate the Kurds.
+Thus the New York Times has, for example, endorsed both "Mr. Hitler" and "Uncle Joe"; spoken loudly for recognition of North Vietnam's right to annex the south; suppressed reports of Chinese imperialism in Tibet and the offshore islands; supported Cuban attempts to export communism at the expense of democratic governments across Latin America and southern Africa; attacked republicans for supporting democracy anywhere; and resolutely refuses to recognize Turkish and Iranian efforts to eradicate the Kurds.

 Obama administration crony capitalism (using money, the courts, and political power to develop and expand big player monopolies) has a colonialist parallel, and the same people who condemn the pre-revolutionary American presence in Cuba now think that Canada should annex a few Caribbean islands while the U.S. makes Puerto Rico a state.
 On June 9, 2015, for example, The Hill, a largely democrat oriented news organ, published this utterly unself-conscious indictment of far left neo-colonialism at work: